Practice Self-Compassion: 5 Ways To Show Yourself Empathy

-How to Practice Self-Empathy In Your Daily Life
+How to Practice Self-Compassion In Your Daily Life

-Now that you know you need to love yourself more and show self-compassion, here are 5 ways you can start showing yourself some much needed tender loving care.
+Now that you know you need to love yourself more and show self-empathy, here are 5 ways you can start introducing spiritual self-care and showing yourself some much-needed tender loving care.

 Be mindful of your thinking patterns and thought processes.
 Whenever you realize you are descending down the old route of self-loathing, take a pause.
 Make sure to read here how to shift your subconscious patterns.